ohinai/mimpy/docs/index.rst

 Welcome to mimpy's documentation!
 ======================================

-Mimpy is a Python based library for solving certain Partial Differential Equations using the Mimetic Finite Difference method.
+Mimpy is a Python based library for solving the diffusion equation and related problems using the Mimetic Finite Difference method.

 .. toctree::